ddrsmile/CarND-Advanced-Lane-Lines/README.md

 ![viz_big_searching_window.png](output_images/viz/viz_big_searching_window.png)

-Besides, I added the function to remove the outlier, the points out of `95%` of total points, because I took the histogram of each slide.
+Besides, I added the function `remove_outlier` to remove the outlier, the points out of `95%` of total points, because I took the histogram of each slide.
 So that there is the chance that the `base`, center point of the searching window, locates at noisy if there is no lane in this slide.
 And the figure hightlight the points used to fit the polynomial functions.

 ![viz_lanehightlight.png](output_images/viz/viz_big_lanehightlight.png)